-- Learn how to analyse a wide range of texts including novels, poetry and drama. - Explore the history of the English language and how it has become a global language. - Have the opportunity to develop a project based on independent study. - Learn the skills of critical commentary and complex argument that are highly valued in the workplace.
+- Learn how to analyse a wide range of texts including novels, poetry and drama. - Explore the history of the English language and find out how it has become a global language. - Learn skills in critical thinking and analysis that are highly valued in the workplace.

-Diploma of Higher Education in English (W61) openuniversity.co.uk/w61
+Diploma of Higher Education in English (W61) openuniversity.co.uk/w61 modules